jjcoronal/climate-kic-portfolio/page12.md

 layout: default
 ---

-## Picking Up the Red-Light District
+## Picking Up the Red-Light District:
 ### Utilizing Toxic Tours as a method for Research-Driven Tourism and Stakeholder Engagement in addressing waste in the De Wallen District

 A research methodology designed as a participatory sensemaking process: nine critical walking tours through De Wallen, structured across three co-creation phases, using tourism as both the medium and the object of inquiry.